fritzrehde/footy/README.md

 cd footy
 make install
 ```
+Set the api-key by running `footy -k <api-key>` or manually create the file `$HOME/.config/footy/api-key.txt` containing only the api-key.

 **Note:** Makefile defaults to some default paths for installed files.
 Adjust to your system:

 - `INSTALL_DIR`: PATH for executables (default /usr/local/bin)